JeffreyGaydos/return-to_sleep-peer-evaluation-tool/README.md

   * Use Node v12.22.5 and yarn 1.22.11 if you run into an issue here.
 * Ensure you have ruby 2.7.0 installed.
 If not, use this to do so: https://gist.github.com/esteedqueen/b605cdf78b0060299322033b6a60afc3
 * Ensure that a recent version of rails is installed (tested on rails 6.0.4.1).
-* [CHANGE: may be deployed using Heroku]Run "rails server", then go to https://localhost/3000 to view the site.
+* Run "rails server", then go to https://localhost/3000 to view the site.
   * If you recieve "show-stopper" errors, try running these commands: "bundle clean --force" and then "bundle install --without production"

 ## How to Use: